Zenologia/ZTimer/README.md

 - `%time%` — formatted time for start/stop messages (format controlled by `formatting.time_pattern`)
 - `%selector%` — the selector string used in admin commands (e.g., `@a`)

-Make sure to document these tokens in your server documentation when customizing message templates.

 ---

 ## 🧾 PLACEHOLDERS (PlaceholderAPI)